lucasrsmelo/CTF-writeups/GrabCON-CTF/GangBusted.md

 ![Directories](./assets/directories.png)

 Most of these directories were empty.
-To clean this, I ran the command:
+To clean this, I ran thefollowing command inside the "data" directory:

 ```bash
 $ find . -empty -type d -delete